 The main reason of this problem is the intuitive, fluid formulation of the theory itself.
 By attempting to place market dynamics into the strict formalism of a deterministic theory, the analyst deprives himself of the benefit of the insight that prices will and often do move for reasons which do not in any way accept explanation by referencing the past.
 In other words, it is possible that the market will create recurring patterns that appear to be cyclical without any simplistic underlying causality based on patterns and visual analysis.
 And when the wave theorists try to disregard this fact and confine the price into an arbitrary structure devised on very strict rules, the outcome is a rainbow pattern of scenarios that have little relationship to actual market dynamics, or the realized future market trends.

-In summary, we can say that the Wave Theory is useful as a tool for organizing one's opinion about the markets, but it has very little predictive power in the storm of real market action.
+In summary, we can say that the Wave Theory is useful as a tool for organising one’s opinion about the markets, but it has very little predictive power in the storm of real market action.
 One could certainly use the theory to generate entry/exit points for trades, but success is only possible if the notion of precision is discarded, and the data is evaluated with strategies suitable to a chance game.